sonic-net/DASH/dash-pipeline/bmv2/README.md

 - `default_value`: Override the default value for this key or action parameter.
 - `isresourcetype`: When set to "true", we generate a corresponding SAI tag in SAI APIs: `@isresourcetype true`.
 - `objects`: Space separated list of SAI object type this value accepts.
 When set, we force this value to be a SAI object id, and generate a corresponding SAI tag in SAI APIs: `@objects <list>`.
-- `order`: Specify the order of the generated attributes in the SAI API header file.
-This will be particularly useful, when a table has multiple actions, and we add parameters to one of them.
-The new attributes might be generated in the middle of existing attributes, which breaks ABI compatibility with older version of SAI APIs.
 - `isreadonly`: When set to "true", we generate force this value to be read-only in SAI API using: `@flags READ_ONLY`, otherwise, we generate `@flags CREATE_AND_SET`.
 - `skipattr`: When set to "true", we skip this attribute in SAI API generation.